billabear/billabear.com/content/guides/tax/how-to-validate-tax-numbers-with-vatsense.md

   display_name: Iain
 meta:
   keywords: subscription management software, SaaS Business, Software as a Service, BillaBear
-  description: How the new feature Invoice Delivery works
+  description: How to validate tax numbers with VAT Sense
   title: "A walkthrough of how to use the VAT Sense API to validate VAT numbers"
 ---
 For this guide you will need to have a VAT Sense API Key, you can get a free one at [vatsense.com](https://vatsense.com/signup?referral=BILLABEAR).